-SDDC's U.S. Army Reserve force, the Deployment Support Command, provides SDDC with an integrated total force capability that is critical to sustaining our readiness.
-Half of SDDC's strength and power resides in the DSC, and the integration of SDDC's active and Reserve components is a primary capability that enables mission readiness.
-The DSC brings significant capability to the fight and supports SDDC operations by providing four reserve transportation brigades and an expeditionary rail center.
-Operationally controlled by SDDC and headquartered in Birmingham, Alabama, the DSC is a direct-reporting command of the 377th Theater Support Command, located in Belle Chasse, Louisiana.
+SDDC's U.S. Army Reserve force, the Deployment • 832nd Transportation Battalion, Joint Base Langley-Support Command, provides SDDC with an integrated Eustis, Virginia total force capability that is critical to sustaining our readiness.
+Half of SDDC's strength and power resides • 841st Transportation Battalion, Charleston, South in the DSC, and the integration of SDDC's active and Carolina Reserve components is a primary capability that enables • 842nd Transportation Battalion, Beaumont, Texas mission readiness.
+The DSC brings significant capability The 598th Transportation Brigade, Sembach Kaserne, to the fight and supports SDDC operations by providing Germany, supports the U.S. Army Europe and Africa four reserve transportation brigades and an expeditionary mission. rail center.
+Operationally controlled by SDDC and headquartered in Birmingham, Alabama, the DSC is a The 598th Transportation Brigade enables strategic seaport operations by executing mission command of the movement of U.S. Army and joint forces at ports direct-reporting command of the 377th Theater Support Command, located in Belle Chasse, Louisiana. throughout Europe and Africa.
+The brigade serves CAPABILITIES & MISSION EXECUTION alongside logisticians and transporters from dozens The 595th Transportation Brigade, Camp Arifjan, of allied and partner nations and provides strategic Kuwait, conducts surface deployment and distribution maneuver options for land force commanders - aptly operations to meet national security objectives within fulfilling its motto, "Warrior Logistics - in Motion."

-The 595th Transportation Brigade, Camp Arifjan, Kuwait, conducts surface deployment and distribution operations to meet national security objectives within the U.S. Central Command (CENTCOM) area of responsibility.
+the U.S. Central Command (CENTCOM) area of responsibility.